banner

 }

-The openInputChannelPair method first creates a pair of interconnected sockets using socketpair, then sets the corresponding option values for the sockets; finally, it creates two InputChannels associated with the sockets through the InputChannel's create method.
+The openInputChannelPair method will first create a pair of connected sockets through socketpair, then set the corresponding options for the sockets; finally, it will create two InputChannels associated with the sockets through the create method of InputChannel.

 status_t InputChannel::openInputChannelPair(const std::string& name,